Hurricane Ida makes landfall in Louisiana | DW | 29.08.2021

 With the COVID surge straining local public health systems, shelters will also not operate at full capacity.

-The Louisiana Offshore Oil Port (LOOP), the largest privately owned crude terminal in the country, paused deliveries ahead of the storm.
+"There aren't hospitals with the capacity to take them," Edwards said.
+"And so making sure that they can maintain power and water, have access to all the things that they need and oxygen and other things is going to really consume a lot of our time and attention

+because we know that the lights could be out, power could be out for weeks.''

-Louisiana Governor John Bel Edwards warned the storm was set to be the worst to hit the state in 160 years.
+Governor Bel Edwards warned the storm was set to be the worst to hit the state in 160 years.

 While levees have been strengthened since Katrina hit the southern US in August 2005, flooding is still possible with up to 20 inches (50 centimeters) of rain forecast in some areas.